-3.B CLEANING
+4.B CLEANING

 Clean tong thoroughly cleaned with a good petroleum-based cleaning agent after each job, prior to storage.
-Farr® recommends that the motor and valve assembly be periodically removed, along with the top tong plate, so that guides, rollers and gears can be properly cleaned (see Section 3.H, Overhaul).
+Farr recommends that the motor and valve assembly be periodically removed, along with the top tong plate, so that guides, rollers and gears can be properly cleaned.
 Ensure that cleaning solvents and chemicals are captured to prevent environmental contamination, and dispose of all materials according to your company's proscribed environmental protection regulations.

-3.C PREVENTIVE MAINTENANCE PRACTICES
+4.C PREVENTIVE MAINTENANCE

 Regular maintenance programs are necessary, and must be established to assure safe, dependable operation of your Hydraulic Tubular Connection System and to avoid costly breakdown maintenance.
-The following maintenance procedures provides information required to properly maintain your equipment.
+The following maintenance procedures provide information required to properly maintain your equipment.
 Your equipment may require more, or less maintenance depending upon the frequency of use and the field conditions under which your equipment operates.
-These maintenance procedures are designed for equipment operating at 10°C to 35°C ambient temperature for 10 hours per day.
-McCoy recommends that the inspection and maintenance procedures in this section be performed as recommended in the maintenance checklists (see Appendices), or in conjunction with your maintenance foreman's experience and best estimate of when your equipment is due for this maintenance.
+McCoy has also provided recommended maintenance checklists.
+The intervals in the maintenance checklists are designed for equipment operating at 10°C to 35°C ambient temperature for 10 hours per day.
+McCoy recommends that the inspection and maintenance procedures in this section be performed as recommended in the maintenance checklists, or in conjunction with your maintenance foreman's experience and best estimate of when your equipment is due for this maintenance.

-Manufacturers of purchased components included with your hydraulic tubular connection equipment (for example: motors, valves, etc.) may specify maintenance tasks and intervals over and above what McCoy recommends as part of their recommended procedures.
+Purchased components included with your hydraulic tubular connection equipment (for example: motors, valves, etc.) may specify maintenance tasks and intervals over and above what McCoy recommends as part of their recommended procedures.
 Users of this equipment may choose to perform or ignore these additional tasks at their discretion.

-Filtration of the hydraulic fluid must be 10 microns or better.
 Premature fouling of particulate filters within your prime mover or ancillary hydraulic power unit requires immediate hydraulic fluid laboratory analysis to prevent premature wear of hydraulic system due to high levels of wear metals in the fluid.

-McCoy Drilling & Completions recommends tracking all maintenance activity including the lubrication schedule and replacement of hydraulic hoses.
+McCoy Completions & Drilling recommends tracking all maintenance activity including the lubrication schedule.
 This may be a simple as keeping a paper log, or using a software-based maintenance tracking utility.
 A maintenance log is a valuable tool that can be used for easily retrieving maintenance history or identifying trends that require correction.

-3.D HYDRAULIC SYSTEM DE-PRESSURIZATION
+4.D HYDRAULIC SYSTEM DE-PRESSURIZATION